 - From the Advanced menu, select Wi-Fi and then click Radio Management. - 2.
 Click on Settings on the top right-hand side of the Radio Management page to configure the channel scan settings:

-- Select the Keep my channel selection during power cycle check box to save your channel selection when your Gateway is rebooted. - Enable DFS channels during channel scan: DFS channels are enabled by default during channel scans.
+• Select the Keep my channel selection during power cycle check box to save your channel selection when the Gateway is rebooted.